 Alternatively, a free hosting offer form a reputable provider can act as a marketing tool, letting new users try out the service for free to see if they like the hosting solution’s dashboard and other functions.

 However, free hosting is a terrible choice for any website, even a blog.
+Choose a cheap web host if you have to, but not a free one.

 Free services throttle bandwidth and limit your storage on the site.
 As a result, your site loads slow, creating a poor experience for your visitors.